apostrophecms/apostrophe-site-map/README.md

 ## Changelog

+2.4.7: Fixes a bug in the `exclude-types` argument usage.

 2.4.6: never generate a priority below 0.1.

 2.4.5: clone the priority field before adding it so we do not get into issues with `arrangeFields`.